MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 Declarative agents are a great choice for the following cases.

 - You want to layer on top of the full capability ​of Microsoft 365 Copilot​.
 - Your scenario requires ​focus or specialization.
+For example, focusing knowledge on a specific set of documents or specializing in financial topics.
 - You want to target specific roles or areas in your organization, like Human Resources, Sales, or Finance.
 - You want to scope to specific data sources including domain knowledge​, Microsoft Graph connectors, and plugins.
 - You want to enable nuanced interpretation of data received from data sources via custom instructions.